Spurs edge Grizzlies 108-106, move into 9th place in West

 The Spurs are trying to qualify for the postseason for what would be an NBA-record 23rd consecutive season.
 They arrived at Walt Disney World in 12th place in the West, but after victories over Sacramento and Memphis are just two games behind the eighth-place Grizzlies.

+“Like I said, we’ve got to continue to go out like every game is our last and we’ve got another one tomorrow,” Spurs guard Dejounte Murray said.
+“We won one tonight, bumped up a spot and we’ve got to continue to go out, play together and win basketball games.”

-Dejounte Murray had 21 points and 10 rebounds for the Spurs.
+Murray had 21 points and 10 rebounds for the Spurs.
 Derrick White added 16 points and DeRozan had 14.

 Morant finished with 25 points, nine rebounds and nine assists.
 Jackson scored 21 points.